latterArrays/theSpindex/README.md

      - Update your app to fetch these keys from Firebase Remote Config at runtime.
 Refer to the [FlutterFire Remote Config documentation](https://firebase.flutter.dev/docs/remote-config/overview/) for guidance.
      - Alternatively, you can use environment variables or a secure configuration file if Remote Config is not an option.
 5. Deploy Firebase Functions:
-     - configure your environment variables for use in the function by creating this file: `functions/.runtimeconfig.json` with this structure:
+     - configure your environment variables for use in the function by creating this file: `functions/.env` with your discogs key and secret:
         ```
-        {
-            "discogs": {
-                "secret": "< Your Discogs Secret >",
-                "key": "< Your Discogs Key >"
+        DISCOGS_KEY="< Your Discogs Key >"                # from discogs.key
-            }
-        }
+        DISCOGS_SECRET="< Your Discogs Secret >"          # from discogs.secret
         ```
+     - Modify the index.html file to use a unique application identifier for your project to control rate limiting with Discogs
      - Navigate to the `functions` directory:
-         ```bash
+         ```bash/
          cd functions
          ```
      - Install dependencies: